Guides & support » Getting started » Install a first-party collector (hybrid server-side)

-Install a first-party collector (server-side)
+Install a first-party collector (hybrid server-side)

 Needed permissions: owner or manage

-A first-party collector lets you collect data server-side.
+A first-party collector lets you collect data hybrid server-side.
 This method sends data from a visitor’s browser to your own server and then to your Piwik PRO account using a reverse proxy.
 With this approach, you are able to (1) have the same tracking domain as your website, (2) optionally use subdomains as tracking endpoints and (3) have the first-party tracking solution.

 In this article, we’ll walk you through the process of adding a site or app in Piwik PRO and setting up the first-party collector.